Skip to content ↓

 Loneliness in Young People

-Loneliness Awareness week runs 10-16th June and highlights the problems around loneliness, especially on emotional and mental health.
+Loneliness Awareness week highlights the problems around loneliness, especially on emotional and mental health.
 Young people ages 16-24 are reported to be the loneliest age group but least likely to take action to help themselves.

 The Department for Culture, Media and Sport has put together information as part of the Better Health - Every Mind Matters campaign, which can be found on the here and more information on Loneliness Awareness week can be found here.
 Both of these websites contain useful information for young people, and toolkits to reduce loneliness.